naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 You may also need to consider whether deploying a local MQTT service is required (to act as a hub for your devices), if so follow the instructions under `Install Local MQTT Service`_ to get up and running.

+A `Raspberry Pi <https://www.raspberrypi.org/>`_ is the ideal "work horse" for both Node-RED and MQTT server workloads (within reason!).

 .. tip:: If you get stuck, don't forget to review the :ref:`Troubleshooting <_troubleshooting>` section.

 .. note:: Looking to migrate from another skill?
 See `Migrating from the "V2" Skill`_